FAU-LAP/NOMAD-CAMELS/README.md

 Features:

 - Added a **new** protocol step called `API Call`.
 This step allows you the user to call other APIs via HTTP requests.
 There is native support for CAMELS API calls.
-Results retunred by the API calls can then be used in the following steps.
+Results returned by the API calls can then be used in the following steps.
 - CAMELS API server now accessible from network.
 (Changed host setting to `0.0.0.0`)
 - CAMELS API now lets you get a JSON string containing the protocol and all its settings
 - CAMELS API now lets you get a JSON string containing the current CAMELS settings.